 RX State Machine

 The RX State Machine coordinates the reception of data from the AFE to the RX FIFOs.
 It starts when an edge is detected on the iRail.
 Once a byte has been Manchester Decoded and converted from serial to parallel data, the RX State Machine is notified that a byte is available and will move it into the RX FIFO.
 This process continues until the iRail goes IDLE thus shutting down the RX State Machine or the RX FIFO overflows.
-An RX FIFO overflow condition will stop the reception, interrupt the processor and then wait for the next frame.
+An RX FIFO overflow condition will stop the reception, interrupt the processor, and then wait for the next frame.
 See Figure 6 Receive State Machine Flow Diagram for details on the RX State Machine’s operation.

 Figure 6 Receive State Machine Flow Diagram